-All About Memoir Editing
+All About the Memoir Editing Process

-When I begin memoir editing with clients, I tell them that a proper editing requires three “read-throughs.”
+When I begin memoir editing process with clients, I tell them that a proper editing requires three “read-throughs.”
 It is impossible to give a manuscript all the attention it deserves in one reading.

 Reading a manuscript without doing any specific editing and forming only a general impression has always seemed a good idea in theory, but I have not found a way to do so that is economical.
 I have therefore evolved this concept of read-throughs as a memoir editing technique.